StarRocks/starrocks/docs/administration/helm.md

       Visit https://github.com/starrocks for instructions on how to create & configure.
       ```

-   2. Deploy with custom configurations
+   2. Deployment with custom configurations
       - Create a YAML file, for example, **my-values.yaml**, and customize the configurations for the StarRocks Operator and StarRocks cluster in the YAML file.
 For the supported parameters and descriptions, see the comments in the default **[values.yaml](https://github.com/StarRocks/helm-charts/blob/main/charts/kube-starrocks/values.yaml)** of the Helm Chart.
       - Run the following command to deploy the StarRocks Operator and StarRocks cluster with the custom configurations in **my-values.yaml**.